ishank838/go-grpc-user-service/README.md

 # go-grpc-user-service

-A users grpc service for users
+A users grpc service for users._
-It has two methods
+It has two methods_
-GetUser :- Get user details by providing concerned userId GetAllUser :- Get details of All users.
+GetUser :- Get user details by providing concerned userId._
+GetAllUser :- Get details of All users._

 ## Server Setup
 It runs the server on localhost:8081